OWASP/CheatSheetSeries/cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md

 ## Secondary Passwords, PINs and Security Questions

-As well as requiring a user to enter their password when authentication, they can also be prompted to provide additional security information such as:
+As well as requiring a user to enter their password when authenticating, they can also be prompted to provide additional security information such as:

 - A PIN
 - Specific characters from a secondary passwords or memorable word